gmag95/commenter-application/README.md

 Website that allows the users to post comments and read those uploaded by others.
 The application includes full CRUD functionality and a login system.

-An instance of Node.js, hosted on Digitalocean's web app platform, is used to manage the http requests while the comment and login data are stored in a MongoDB database hosted on the MongoDB Atlas platform.
+An instance of Node.js, hosted on Digitalocean's web app platform, is used to manage the http requests while the comment and login data are stored in a MongoDB database hosted on MongoDB Atlas.